SolidLabResearch/aggregator-description-demo/README.md

 node dist/scripts/metadata_container.js get-metadata -r http://localhost:3000/aggregation_pod/aggregation/1690380109955/08efbb85-c262-40a1-bfd9-2f4991049863
 ```

-You will see the triples describing the aggregation function in your console, as shown below (an example).
+You will see the triples describing the aggregation function in your console, as shown below.

 ```
 [...]